 Vonage | Starts at $19.99 per user per month (1-year contract) | ✓ | Local US & Canadian numbers only | Requires upgrade or $4.99 add-on for each call group | $14.99 per number per month |

-Here’s a quick overview of the top business phone systems for your small business.
+Here’s a closer look at the top business phone systems for your small business.

 1. OpenPhone: The best business phone system for small businesses